 At the March 2021 Pension Fund Committee there was a request to include details of any Local Investments made by the Pension Fund.

 To date the Fund has agreed 3 Local Investments:

-GB Bank - Initial agreement of a £20m investment, this has been called in full.
-A further investment was agreed at the June 2021 Committee, this is dependent on the bank meeting agreed criteria.
+GB Bank - Initial agreement of £20m called in full in September 2020.

+A further investment was agreed at the June 2021 Committee, dependent on the bank meeting agreed criteria.